Leeds’ best pubs aren’t always in plain sight, in fact, you can turn the city’s hidden pubs into a fantastic little crawl…

 The Turk’s Head

 The next stop is just next door – The Turk’s Head is the sister bar to Whitelock’s, and it couldn’t be more different.
 It’s a modern space dressed up in apothecary-chic.
 If you want to mix things up, they have a petite cocktail menu and a range of handpicked spirits, but this is very much a craft beer bar.
-You can choose from a massive selection of craft beer from some of the world’s top breweries, including Cloudwater, Beavertown and Omnipollo.
+You can choose from a massive selection of craft brews from some of the world’s top breweries, including Cloudwater, Beavertown and Omnipollo.

 The Turk’s Head, 4 Turk’s Head Yard, Leeds, West Yorkshire, LS1 6AH.